Foundations-of-Applied-Mathematics/Advanced-Programming/2018_WinterMaterials/README.md

 [The Vat](https://www.hackerrank.com/the-vat) was a huge collection of problems ranging from Easy-Advanced.
 We made each easy problem worth 3 points, medium problems worth 6, and hard problems worth 10.
 There were 2 bonus advanced problems worth up to 20 points (students could earn partial credit on these assignments).
 Students were expected to earn 100 points by the end of the semester in order to receive full credit for the Vat.
 The Vat consisted of 20% of the student's grade and so the formula used to determine the amount of points was (Points Earned by Students / 5 ).
 Students could earn an additional 5% if they earned more than 100 points.

+**WARNING: Virtually every one of these problems have solutions available online.
+It is incredibly easy for a student to have cheated on the vat in an effort to get points.
+Most problems even have python solutions written in the discussion boards, so be aware that some students may attempt to copy-paste answers.**

 The breakdown of problems in the Vat with native hackerrank links if applicable:
 ## Easy (3 pts. each)